MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/mobile-tutorial.md

 ## How to resolve error messages

 Throughout the tutorial or during the call, technicians may be prompted that they have "**lost tracking**" because Remote Assist does not adequately detected their surroundings or any surfaces.
 Thus, the technicians will be unable to place any mixed reality annotations until their surfaces are detected.
-Below are the actionable animations to illustrate to technicians to track their enivronment better.
+Below are the actionable animations to illustrate to technicians to track their environment better.

 > [!NOTE] Remote collaborators will not be able to place mixed reality annotations when the technician has lost tracking.